-Tips on how to plan for the school return in September:
+Keep reading for tips on how to plan for the school return in September.

 First and foremost, check and see if you are entitled to the Back to School Clothing and Footwear Allowance (BTSCFA).
-It’s important to note that like many Social Welfare Payments, this payment is means-tested.
-Applications open from the 20th June to 30th September 2022.
+It’s important to note that, like many Social Welfare Payments, this payment is means-tested.
+Applications open from the 8th June to 30th September.

 BTSCFA is paid automatically to some families.
-If you are one of these families, you’ll receive a letter or notification on your MyWelfare.ie account saying that you’ll receive your payment automatically by the 20th June.
-If not, you can apply on mywelfare.ie .The Department of Social Protection is providing a dedicated phone line – 071 919 3318 / 0818 111 113 or email firstname.lastname@example.org with any queries.
+If you are one of these families, you’ll receive a letter or notification on your MyWelfare.ie account saying that you’ll receive your payment automatically from the week commencing 10th July.
+However, if not, you can apply on mywelfare.ie .The Department of Social Protection is providing a dedicated phone line – 071 919 3318 / 0818 111 113 or email firstname.lastname@example.org with any queries.

 Next step is to make a list of what your child needs (sooner rather than later!)
 Here are some of our top tips for back-to-school costs.

-Keep an eye out for any special offers such as 2 for the price of 1, or a limited-time discount.
-If you can afford to avail of 2 for 1 offers on uniform items, like shirts/blouses or comfortable basics, it may be no harm to get the next size up (in case of a summer growth spurt!)
+Keep an eye out for any special offers, such as 2 for the price of 1 or a limited-time discount.
+If you can afford to avail of 2 for 1 offer on uniform items, like shirts/blouses or comfortable basics, it may be no harm to get the next size up (in case of a summer growth spurt!)

 Beware, only buy what you need – deals can be tempting.
 Keep a list of what you’ve bought so you don’t go buying double!
 It is important to ask yourself if the offer represents good value and whether you need it.